rajagashe/EC2Collection/README.md

 This is the detailed description of the initial setup before attending the workshop on building a Recommendation Engine using Apache Spark running on [Amazon EMR](https://aws.amazon.com/emr/).
 The workshop uses Python 3, [Zeppelin](https://zeppelin.apache.org/) and the [Spark DataFrames API](https://spark.apache.org/docs/2.1.0/sql-programming-guide.html).
 Amazon EMR comes with python3 installed on all the cluster nodes, we use emr-5.5.0 release for this workshop, and we configure our EMR cluster to have Zeppelin & Spark installed at launch.
 Refer to the Cloudformation template for more details.

 ## Pull all the files in this Git repository.
+Do not change the names of the files that we will soon be uploading to S3.
+The Cloudformation template we use will be expecting these exact names.

 `bootstrap_EMRCluster.sh` - This file sets up the bootstrap_zeppelin.sh to use later.

 `bootstrap_zeppelin.sh` - A misnomer actually, this file changes the interpreter we will use by default in the interpreter.json file